Leuchtfeuer/mautic-housekeeping-bundle/README.md

 -i  | --cmp-id                  | Delete only data for a specific campaign ID from campaign_lead_event_log -c  | --campaign-lead           | Only entries from the campaign_lead_event_log table will be deleted -m  | --email-stats             | Only entries from the email_stats table where the referenced email entry is currently not published and from the email_stats_devices table will be deleted.
--t  | --email-stats-tokens      | Set only tokens fields in Email Stats Records to NULL.
-Important: This option can not be combined with any "-c", "-l" or "-m" flag in one command.
-And: If the option flag "-t" is not set, the NULL setting of tokens will not be done with the basis command, so if you just run mautic:leuchtfeuer:housekeeping without a flag.
--l  | --lead                    | Only entries from the lead_event_log table will be deleted.
+-t  | --email-stats-tokens      | Only set tokens fields in Email Stats Records to NULL instead of deleting the whole record -l  | --lead                    | Only entries from the lead_event_log table will be deleted.
 -p  | --page-hits               | Only entries from the page_hits table will be deleted.
 ```